© 1999-2008

 SHANNON

-A native of Long Island, Shannon also lived in New Brunswick, NJ before arriving at the Fun Factory.
+Born on Long Island on August 20, 1938, Robert George Tarring attended both Malverne High School and Westfield High School (New Jersey) before moving on to Rutgers University in New Jersey (Class of 1961).
+In March 1960 he was named chief announcer at the Rutgers radio station.
+He lived and worked in New Brunswick, NJ before arriving at the Fun Factory, where he used the on-air name, Shannon.
 He replaced Chip Thompson as utility man among The Swinging Six.
 In addition to hosting 1-4PM Saturdays and 7PM-1AM Sundays, he worked in the news department and filled in for the other personalities.
+By 1970 he had relocated to Miami where he had a long run on WGBS as Robbie George.

-PRIOR: college radio at Rutgers University; WCTC New Brunswick, NJ
+PRIOR: WRSU Rutgers University; WCTC New Brunswick, NJ

-AFTER: WWRL New York, NY; WGBS Miami, FL; Channel 10 Miami, FL; WPIP/WPIS Ft.
+AFTER: WWRL New York, NY; WGBS Miami, FL; WPLG-TV10 Miami, FL; WBSS Pompano, Beach, FL; WPIP/WPIS Ft.
 Lauderdale, FL; WOVV Ft.
-Pierce, FL
+Pierce, FL; WMXJ Miami, FL

 WDRC's Bill Sheehan